psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 * Fix: Updated Freemius SDK to latest version

 = 1.4.1 =
-* Fix: Oops - the new opt-in and admin notices were displaying in the wrong place , apologies, this is now fixed.
+* Fix: Oops - the new opt-in and admin notices were displaying in the wrong place, apologies, this is now fixed.

 = 1.4 =
 * New: Added option for custom image padding.